earthstar-project/earthstar/docs/vocabulary.md

 Both of these are lists of Query objects.
 Adding more clauses inside a Query object narrows down the results (logical AND).
 Adding more Query objects to the list broadens the results (logical OR).

 ```
+// What do we want from other peers?
+//  Get all /about/* documents,
-// download /wiki/* and /about/* documents
+//  recent /wiki/* documents,
-// plus everything by me
+//  and everything by me
 syncer.incomingReplicationQueries = [
-    {prefix: '/wiki/'},
-    {prefix: '/about/'},
-    {author: '@suzy.xxxxx'},
+    { prefix: '/about/' },
+    { prefix: '/wiki/', timestampAfer: 123450000000 },
+    { author: '@suzy.xxxxx' },
 ]

+// What should we give to other peers?
-// only upload my own documents after a certain timestamp
+//  Only upload my own documents
 syncer.outgoingReplicationQueries = [
-    {
-        author: '@suzy.xxxxx'
+    { author: '@suzy.xxxxx' },
-        timestampAfter: 1234500000000,
-    },
 ]
 ```

 ## Transactions, data integrity

 There are no transactions or batch writes.
 The atomic unit is the document.
 If you update 2 documents at the same time, it's possible that peers will end up with just one of the updates -- because of an interrupted sync, or because one was filtered out by a replication query.

+If certain pieces of state need to always be updated together, you can just design them to be part of the same document.
+But there's a tradeoff -- larger documents are more likely to have conflicts when multiple people edit at the same time.
+Smaller documents let people make narrower changes that sync together easily.

 ## Conflict resolution